 - 3rd Company : Captain Coat

-On November 23, two platoons of the 2nd Company once again went into action and partook in Operation Flore, southeast of Hanoi, alongside the 2e BEP.
+On November 23, two platoons of the 2nd Company once again went into action and were involved in Operation Flore, southeast of Hanoi, alongside the 2e BEP.

-In early December, the 1er BEP was mentioned in dispatches at the Army level, the highest possible level for mentions in France, and its fanion (guidon) got a war cross with a palm.
+In early December, the 1er BEP was cited (mentioned in dispatches) at the Army level, the highest possible level for citations in France, and its fanion (guidon) received a war cross with a palm.
 Officially, the unit was awarded for its actions carried out between 1948 and 1950.
 Two weeks later, a new notice corrected the battalion’s dissolution date to December 31.
 That day, the 1er BEP was officially inactivated.

 1951: Provisional Company, 1er BEP

 On January 1, 1951, following the inactivation of the battalion, a new company was established to keep the 1er BEP’s fanion, history and traditions: Provisional Company, 1er BEP.
-Under Captain Vieulès, it comprised 5 officers, 18 NCOs, and 185 legionnaires.
+Commanded by Captain Vieulès, it comprised five officers, 18 NCOs, and 185 legionnaires.
 The fully combat-ready Compagnie de marche was administratively assigned to the 2e BEP.
-Three weeks later, the 1er BEP fanion got another palm for a new mention in dispatches at the Army level, this time for its sacrifice in the Battle of RC4.
-Now, the unit was allowed to earn a fourragère.
+Three weeks later, the 1er BEP was awarded with a new citation at the Army level, this time for the its sacrifice in the Battle of RC4.

-Also in early January, another unit was constituted in Hanoi with 5 officers, 25 NCOs, and 182 men (legionnaires and local auxiliaries) from the inactivated 1er BEP: Foreign Airdrop Company (CERA).
-The unit was tasked with airdropping of supplies to support otherwise inaccessible French troops and isolated outposts within a theater of operations.
+Also in early January, another unit – Foreign Airdrop Resupply Company (CERA) – was constituted in Hanoi with 5 officers, 25 NCOs, and 182 men (legionnaires and local auxiliaries) from the inactivated 1er BEP.
+The unit was tasked with airdropping supplies to support otherwise inaccessible French troops and isolated outposts within a theater of operations.

 1951: 1st Foreign Parachute Battalion in Indochina

-On March 1, the Provisional Company, 1er BEP was reinforced by about 80 men coming from the 2e BEP and became Parachute Battalion A. The unit would participate in an operation in the Hai Duong region.
+On March 1, the Provisional Company 1er BEP was reinforced by about 80 men from the 2e BEP and became Parachute Battalion A. The unit would participate in an operation in the Hai Duong region.

-In mid-March, the 3e BEP landed in Tonkin – almost 500 men under Captain Darmuzai, one of the very first officers within the original 1er BEP in mid-1948.
-A training and depot unit of the Legion paratroopers formed in Algeria in late 1949, the 3e BEP incorporated the Parachute Battalion A and became the new 1st Foreign Parachute Battalion.
+In mid-March, the 3e BEP landed in Tonkin.
+It comprised almost 500 men under Captain Darmuzai, one of the very first officers in the original 1er BEP in mid-1948.
+A training and depot unit of Legion paratroopers created in Algeria in late 1949, the 3e BEP incorporated Parachute Battalion A and became the new 1st Foreign Parachute Battalion.
 Still under Captain Darmuzai, it consisted of an HQ and four companies.

-One of the companies was the Foreign Legion Indochinese Parachute Company (CIPLE), a unit composed of local auxiliaries.
-As non-legionnaires, the auxiliaries wore white berets during parades, instead of white kepis.
-Recruitment of local auxiliaries was a result of the new “yellowing” French policy; local anti-communists loyal to France were to help replenish the understrength French units, including the Legion ones.
+One of its companies was the Foreign Legion Indochinese Parachute Company (CIPLE), a unit composed of local auxiliaries.
+As non-legionnaires, the auxiliaries wore white berets instead of white kepis during parades.
+Recruitment of local auxiliaries was a result of the new “yellowing” French policy; local anti-communists loyal to France were to help replenish the under-strength French units, including the Legion ones.
 Thus, the other three 1er BEP companies became mixed, comprising legionnaires and local soldiers.

 On May 11, a new fanion was introduced to the 1er BEP.
 Meanwhile, the unit was once again stationed at Bach Mai Airfield in Hanoi.

-In late May, two-week Operation Caméléon started in the Ngoc Lam sector, northeast of the capital.
+In late May, two-week-long Operation Caméléon started in the Ngoc Lam sector, northeast of the capital.

 Apart from clashes west of Hanoi on August 11, the period between May and November was relatively calm.

-On July 14 (Bastille Day), the 1er BEP fanion earned the Fourragère in the colors of the Foreign Theater Operations War Cross (blue/red), thanks to the two mentions in dispatches at the Army level.
+On July 14 (Bastille Day), the 1er BEP fanion earned the fourragère in the colors of the Foreign Theaters of Operations War Cross (TOE, blue/red) thanks to the two unit citations at the Army level.
 Thus, the whole battalion was allowed to wear the new award.

 From November 1951 until early 1952, the battalion took part in the large-scale Battle of Hoa Binh, west of Hanoi.
 Several Legion battalions also participated, including the 2e BEP.
-On November 10, Operation Bastille took place as the first phase of the battle; 1er BEP men jumped over the town of Cho Ben to occupy this strategical point which was very important for the following operations.
-Two weeks later, 5 legionnaires of the battalion were killed and another 10 wounded during a skirmish near that town.
+On November 10, Operation Bastille took place as the first phase of the battle; 1er BEP men jumped over the town of Cho Ben to occupy this point, which was strategically important for the following operations.
+Two weeks later, five legionnaires of the battalion were killed and another 10 wounded during a skirmish near that town.

 In December, both BEPs took part in operations of the Battle of Hoa Binh.